‘Dragon Ball Super’ Episode 103-104 Spoilers: Goku And Hit Team Up, Gohan Targets Universe 10

 — Todd Blankenship (@Herms98) July 30, 2017

 Dragon Ball Super airs every Sunday morning in Japan.
-The anime is available for streaming in the West through services such as FunimationNow and Crunchyroll.
+The anime is available for streaming in the west through services such as FunimationNow and Crunchyroll.

 [Featured Image by Toei Animation]